Ming treasure voyages: Faith and ceremony

 On 20 September 1414, Bengali envoys presented a giraffe as tribute in the name of King Saif Al-Din Hamzah Shah of Bengal (r.
 1410–1412) to the Yongle Emperor of Ming China.
 The giraffe was identified as the qilin, but the emperor did not want his officials to send laudatory memorials on behalf of its auspicious appearance during his reign and, as suggested by Church (2004), probably did not think it was a qilin.

 Confucianism influenced how the Chinese interacted with the world during the voyages.
-The Chinese did not aim to convert others to Confucianism, which was contrasted by Europeans who sought to spread Christianity.
-Instead, the Confucian worldview recognized the moral efficacy of diverse religiosities and affirmed that all people have access to heavenly principles by virtue of their reason, which came to expression in religious pluralism.
-Furthermore, the Confucians understood that Confucian society's strong familial bonds are harder to maintain with distance from the cultural center and upheld a view of human nature as innately good, which underpinned their affirmation of both people's capacity to abide by heavenly principles and civilizations' need to cultivate their distinctive communitarian ethos to achieve a harmonious world.
-Lastly, the Confucian tradition saw history as cyclical with alternating periods of order and disorder, rather than as a linear path moving toward an end, which instilled a dispassionate frame of mind.
+Chang (2021) posits that the Chinese did not aim to convert others to Confucianism, which was different from the Europeans who sought to spread Christianity, due to its monistic, polytheistic, sanguine, and circular outlooks of the world that led to a more restrained or detached approach.